WiserSolutions/quadro/docs/errors.md

 # Custom Errors in Quadro

-Quadro exposes the `Q.Errors` namespace which hosts all the errors and 1 utility function to declare a new erorr type.
+Quadro exposes the `Q.Errors` namespace which hosts all the errors and 1 utility function to declare a new error type.

 ```js
 // There are a couple of ways to declare an error